 Training on cybercrime

-To access all the training materials on cybercrime and electronic evidence developed by the Council of Europe within its capacity building programmes, you are invited to join the Octopus Cybercrime Community.
+To access all the training materials on cybercrime and electronic evidence developed by the Council of Europe, you are invited to join the Octopus Cybercrime Community.

-Countries, when becoming parties to the Convention on Cybercrime, need to indicate central authorities for extradition (article 24) and for mutual assistance requests (article 27), as well as 24/7 points of contact (article 35).
+State Parties to the Convention on Cybercrime need to indicate central authorities for extradition (article 24) and for mutual assistance requests (article 27), as well as 24/7 points of contact (article 35).

-Fostering children’s trust and confidence in the Internet coupled with the protection of their dignity, security and privacy is a priority for the Council of Europe.
-The Internet is a space of freedom to express and communicate, to search for information and to learn, to work and to play.
-Access to the Internet thus offers great potential for children to exercise and enjoy their rights and values through the Internet.
+Fostering children’s trust in the Internet coupled with the protection of their dignity, security and privacy is a priority for the Council of Europe.

 Both law enforcement and Internet service providers play a crucial role in building trust in information and communication technologies (ICT) and helping societies around the world make best use of these technologies.